-Topics courses in philosophy allow students to explore philosophical texts and issues not studied in the core classes and are developed according to student and faculty interest.
-Appropriate Religious Studies/Theology courses, History courses, and Directed Studies may be accepted in fulfillment of this requirement with the approval of the program director and with an appropriate final assessment.
+The Topics course in philosophy allows students to explore philosophical texts, ideas and issues not studied in the core class and is developed according to student and faculty interest.

 Topics courses (but not specific topics) may be repeated for a total of 6 hours.

-Prerequisite: PHIL 200, EMCO 103, or Instructor consent
+Prerequisite: PHIL 200, EMCO 103, or Program Director approval.